Density of instantaneous frequencies in the Kuramoto-Sakaguchi model

-In this work, we obtained a statistical description for the instantaneous frequencies of \emph{Kuramoto-Sakaguchi} oscillators.
-A stationary probability density function gives this description.
-The approach to deriving the density of instantaneous frequencies was entirely based on the analytical results of the Kuramoto-Sakaguchi theory.
+In this work, we showed how to obtain the density of instantaneous frequencies in the Kuramoto-Sakaguchi model.
+The density of instantaneous frequencies is a stationary probability density function with a complex formula given by the sum of two terms: a Dirac-delta-type function and a discontinuous one.

-The density of instantaneous frequencies has a complex mathematical structure consisting of a sum of two terms: a Dirac-delta term and a discontinuous function.
-The Dirac-delta term is located at the synchronization frequency and carries information about the number of synchronized oscillators.
-The other term is discontinuous at the singularity point; its profiles have varied and unexpected shapes, and the area below them gives the fraction of out-of-synchrony oscillators.
+The Dirac-delta term is located in the synchronization frequency and carries information about the number of synchronized oscillators.
+The other term is discontinuous at a point defined also by the synchronization-frequency value.
+The discontinuous term have profiles with varied and unexpected shapes, and the area below them gives the fraction of out-of-synchrony oscillators.

-Our formula is a generalization of the one obtained in Ref. \cite{Fonseca20}, corresponding to the density of instantaneous frequencies in the \emph{Kuramoto} model, which can be viewed as an instance of the Kuramoto-Sakaguchi model with $\alpha=0$.
-The formulas are mathematically quite similar, particularly concerning the fact, both have no explicit dependence on the parameter $\alpha$.
-However, two important quantities in our formula, namely the order parameter and the synchronization frequency, are determined using a different system of equations that depend explicitly on $\alpha$.
+Our formula is a generalization of the one obtained in Ref. \cite{Fonseca20} for the \emph{Kuramoto} model (i.e. Kuramoto-Sakaguchi model with a phase-lag equal to zero).
+The formulas are mathematically quite similar, particularly concerning the property that the generalization has no explicit dependence on the phase-lag parameter.
+Indeed, the dependence on the phase-lag is implicit and takes place through the order parameter and the synchronization frequency.

-We discussed two aspects related to the effects of finite $\alpha$ values.
-First, the transition between a fully desynchronized state and a partially synchronized one can be characterized by phase diagrams which gives the importance of the order parameter and synchronization frequency in terms of $\alpha$ and the coupling strength.
-Second, contrary to what was shown in Ref. \cite{Fonseca20}, the symmetry of the density of natural frequencies does\emph{ not }guarantee the symmetry of the density of instantaneous frequencies around the synchronization-frequency axis.
-Nevertheless, $\alpha$-sign inversions induce a flip in the profile of the density of instantaneous frequencies, which we referred to as reflection symmetry.
+Contrary to what was shown for the Kuramoto model in Ref. \cite{Fonseca20}, natural-frequency densities with a symmetry axis in the synchronization frequency does\emph{ not }imply the same type of symmetry in the density of instantaneous frequencies for the Kuramoto-Sakaguchi model.
+However, this density exhibits a reflection symmetry, characterized by a flip of the density profile induced by sign inversions in the phase-lag parameter.